ajitgovindarajan/LLMAGenteval/README.md

-QualGent Research Coding Challenge: Evaluating LLM Agents in Android World
+QualGent Research Coding Challenge: Evaluating LLMAgents in Android World

 Objective
 Design a lightweight evaluation framework to test how well LLMs can act as agents in mobile environments, using the android_world benchmark.
 You’ll evaluate LLMs' ability to navigate